KabirBhae/DuckSimulator/README.md

-## Getting Started
+## Duck Simulator

-This project is called Duck Simulator.
-It follows a few important design patterns: Adapter pattern, Decorator pattern, Factory pattern, Abstract Factory Patter, Composite Pattern, Observer Patter etc.
+This sole purpose of this project is to show the implementation of a few important design patterns: Adapter pattern, Decorator pattern, Factory pattern, Abstract Factory Patter, Composite Pattern, Observer Patter etc.
+The project has no UI

 ## Folder Structure